 For over thirty years, CareSouth Carolina has been one of the leading FQHCs in the state of South Carolina.
 CareSouth’s mission is to provide its patient population with healing, caring relationships and experiences – regardless of their individual, personal circumstances.

-Ultimately, CareSouth Carolina decided to expand their new XM strategy by rolling out this solution across all 10 of their outpatient locations and their 6 pharmacy locations.
+Ultimately, CareSouth Carolina decided to expand their new patient experience strategy by rolling out the Feedtrail solution across all 10 of their outpatient locations and their 6 pharmacy locations.
 As a result, they are now averaging 700 unique patient feedbacks per month and the organization has retained over $300,000 in revenue from their more streamlined and efficient patient experience process.

-NEVHC, CareSouth, and Whitman-Walker are just a few examples of the unique XM strategies that are being deployed by FQHCs across the country to meet their unique business needs while driving better patient outcomes.
-Schedule a Feedtrail demo today to learn more about how we can help your organization thrive using Experience Management!
+NEVHC, CareSouth, and Whitman-Walker are just a few examples of the patient experience strategies that are being deployed by FQHCs across the country to meet their unique business needs while driving better patient outcomes.
+Schedule a Feedtrail demo today to learn more about how we can help your organization thrive!

-“XM isn’t just about happier patients and staff.
+“Experience management isn’t just about happier patients and staff.
 It’s about managing both patient and employee experiences in thoughtful, impactful ways.
-Deliberate, effective XM can truly make all the difference for FQHCs and community or rural health centers.”
+Deliberate, effective experience management can truly make all the difference for FQHCs and community or rural health centers.”